johnnovak/RML-Amiga/website/docs/manual/getting-started.md

 its entirety to get the most out of the collection.
 A local version that you can read without an internet connection is included in the **Documentation** folder of your RML Amiga installation.
 Just double-click on `index.html` in that folder and the manual will open in your default browser.
-The full-text search in only available in the online version.

 ### Game notes